Pingdom alternative

 Pingdom is a solid uptime + performance tool.
 You don't need to switch if page speed and RUM are your primary concerns.
 You probably should consider an alternative if any of these sound familiar:

 - You ship code frequently.
 Pingdom runs on fixed intervals, so deploy regressions sit undetected for minutes.
-Sitewatch hooks directly into Vercel, Netlify, and GitHub Actions to run a full integrity check the moment a deploy lands.
+Sitewatch hooks directly into Vercel, Netlify, and GitHub Actions to run a full-page check the moment a deploy lands.

-- Your site has been "up but broken."
-A 200 OK with a broken JS bundle, missing stylesheet, or failed third-party script still looks green in Pingdom.
+- Your site has loaded but stopped working.
+A perfectly healthy answer, with a missing script, missing stylesheet, or failed third-party script, still looks green in Pingdom.
 Asset-level validation is a different category of check that Pingdom doesn't offer at any price tier.

 - You're priced out of the free trial.
 Pingdom only offers a 14-day trial — no permanent free tier.
 If you monitor a handful of client sites or a side project, $10/mo per 10 monitors adds up fast.